globelabs/api/Ruby/docs/sms.md

 ##### Figure PROTO.9 - Get the Access Token

-Using the `Auth` object in Figure PROTO.6, we can get the access token using the script below.
+Using the `Auth` object we initialized in **Figure PROTO.6**, we can get the access token using the script below.

     auth.getAccessToken([CODE])

 Before sending, please replace `[CODE]` in the figure above with the code given from *Figure PROTO.8*.

-    **Note:** Remember set your access token request to globe using the POST method.

 Finally, Globe will return an access token you can use to start using the SMS API. **Figure PROTO.10** shows how this response will look like